coppercash/Writing/_posts/2015-11-13-Taking-Stitches-Out.md

 Finally, I had my stitches taken out yesterday.

-Where there used to be a wisdom tooth locates a horrible big hole.
+Where there used to be a wisdom tooth lies a horrible big hole.

 It says on the internet that this kind of wound will heal in 3 months.